S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 Related to determining relevance to the organization:

--   Lack of awareness: "‘"I didn't realize it was even a problem
+-   Lack of awareness: "*I didn't realize it was even a problem*"
 -   Missing context: A lack of understanding of the organization's overall purpose, strategic direction, values, or existing policies makes it harder to determine what matters.
 -   Confusing correlation with causation.
 Sometimes, the situation you are observing is a downstream effect of upstream causes.
 In complex situations, cause-and-effect relationships are often difficult to determine.
 -   Confusing correlation with causation: Sometimes, you focus on addressing a particular situation without recognizing that there is an underlying issue that needs to be addressed in order to deal with it effectively.